-Pebbles, gravel gardens and stones can be low maintenance and budget-friendly material alternatives to transform your garden beds, pathways or patio areas.
-They can provide a hard-wearing, weather-resistant base for plants, stepping stones or driveways.
+Along with garden furniture, pebbles and stones can be be low maintenance and budget-friendly alternatives to transform your garden.
+They also can provide a hard-wearing, weather-resistant base for plants, stepping stones or driveways.

-What’s more, they can give an attractive finish that can be colour coordinated with the theme of your garden.
+What’s more, they can give an attractive finish that can be colour coordinated with the theme of your outdoor space.
 We’ve compiled a list of ideas to help you get started.

 Let’s jump in!